jhdrn/myra/README.md

 It's currently a work in progress.

 ### HTTP requests
-`myra/http` is a module with `Effect` wrappers for making XmlHttpRequests.
-It exposes the `httpRequest` function and 'shortcut' functions for GET, POST, PUT and DELETE requests.
+`myra/http` exposes the `httpRequest` function that is an `Effect` wrapper for making XmlHttpRequests.
 Take a look at [examples/kitchen-sink/src/components/http.tsx](https://github.com/jhdrn/myra/blob/master/examples/kitchen-sink/src/components/http.tsx) for an example on how to use the module.